aulorbe/phat_bears/README.md

 ## 3. Run the Flask app
 Once your Weaviate engine has all the data in it, you're ready to go!

-Start the app by running `flask --app app run` in your terminal window.
+Start the app by running `flask --app app run` in your terminal window from the root directory.

 You'll be prompted to input your OpenAI API key.